holgerd77/django-website-showroom/README.rst

 - No language dependent static code

-For notes on installation and usage see the documentation on `ReadTheDocs <http://django-website-showroom.readthedocs.org>`_.
+For notes on installation and usage see the `documentation<http://django-website-showroom.readthedocs.org>`_.